Judo in Canada: Public figures

 Former Prime Minister Pierre Elliot Trudeau began practising judo sometime in the mid-1950s when he was in his mid-thirties, and by the end of the decade he was ranked ikkyū (first kyū, brown belt).
 Later, when he travelled to Japan as Prime Minister, he was promoted to shodan (first dan, black belt) by the Kodokan, and then promoted to nidan (second dan) by Masao Takahashi in Ottawa before leaving office.
-Trudeau began the night of his famous 'walk in the snow' before announcing his retirement in 1984 by going to judo with his sons, including current Prime Minister Justin Trudeau.
+Trudeau began the night of his famous 'walk in the snow' before announcing his retirement in 1984 by going to judo with his sons, including former Prime Minister Justin Trudeau.

 Other Canadian politicians and their families have also been associated with judo.
 The children of Trudeau's successor in office, Brian Mulroney, also practised at the Takahashi Dojo, and Judo Canada has presented two honorary black belts to Members of Parliament: Minister of Health and Welfare Judy LaMarsh at the Eastern Canada Championships in 1964, and former Prime Minister John Diefenbaker at the Senior Women and Junior National Championships in 1979.